TeamProjectsReact/login-signup-react/README.md

 ```

-- after you running the command you can see a folder `LoginSignUp` in path `src/components` in your Project
+- after you running the command you can see a folder `LoginSignUpTW` in path `src/components` in your Project

 - after done this you have to update App.jsx file in the project